 African Wormwood is native to South and East Africa and is an erect evergreen perennial plant, with masses of finely-divided aromatic silvery-white leaves and single-sided sprays of yellow daisy-like flowers.
 This plant is cultivated for its foliage effects, but in colder and more temperate regions it requires the protection of a wall.

-Traditional Uses for African Wormwood:
+Traditional Uses for Rare African Wormwood Essential Oil:

 A very rare oil